rezoo/movis/README.md

 This may be perceived as a limitation for users new to video editing, but it serves as an advantage for automation.
 Specifically, engineers can
-*integrate their own Artificial Intelligence models* to execute tasks such as facial image anonymization or automatic summarization of videos based on detection of changes.
+*integrate their own ML models to execute tasks* such as facial image anonymization or automatic summarization of videos.
-Additionally, *the system is designed to work with highly programmable interactive interfaces like LLM* to facilitate automated video editing processes.
+Additionally, this library works with highly programmable interactive interfaces like LLMs to facilitate automated video editing processes.

 ### Creating Video with Compositions